Ethiopian chant: History

 By the beginning of the sixth century, in Yared's lifetime, Ethiopia had been Christianized.
 Around that period, the Ethiopian Orthodox Tewahedo Church already had a corpus of prayers.
 Ethiopian liturgical chants were developed only after that.
-Deggwa, Ethiopian antiphons, in particular are of much later origin, dating from the second half of the 16th century.
+Book of Deggua, Ethiopian antiphons, in particular are of much later origin, dating from the second half of the 16th century.
 Most of the Ethiopian Highlands had been Miaphysite Christian since the fourth century.
 Ancient chanted liturgy with congregation participating with clapping, ululation and rhythmic movements has been retained from that era.

 Ethiopian liturgical chants are based on both written and oral sources, but the isolation of Ethiopia and the lack of source material make it difficult to reconstruct the exact history of Ethiopian church music.

 The musical notation (melekket) used for the chants, is not a typical notational system since it does not represent pitch or melody.
 Rather, it is as a mnemonic.
 Most studies conclude that there has been impressive consistency since the 1500s.
 It is likely that Ethiopian liturgical chants have undergone an evolution similar to that of European liturgical chants.
 It can be assumed that the notations have become more and more complex as time has passed.
 Regional varieties may have become standardized over time, and more symbols and segments of music have become available for composers.

 Any form of Ethiopian gospel music was not recorded until the 1950s when priest Mere Geta Lisanework assisted the Ethiopian Radio in recording.

 Practice

-Students of Ethiopian liturgical chants study the Ge'ez language, and begin practicing singing in childhood.
+Students of Ethiopian liturgical chants study the Geʽez language, and begin to practice singing at no later than five years of age in a local elementary school called nebab bet.
+Here the students undergo five stages of training where they are expected to commit to memory passages of the bible such as the First Epistle of St. John, the Acts of the Apostles, and, most importantly, the Dawit (The Psalms of David).
+The students remain in elementary school until they are about 12 years of age and have completely memorized and mastered the recitation of the Dawit.
+Upon this completion a singing student who wishes to become a singer (däbtära) will seek out further education.
 Education takes place in liturgical dance schools called aqwaqwam bét and includes, in addition to singing and dancing, training in traditional instruments such as the kebero, drums, tsanatsel, sistrum, and mequamia.
 Singing students (däqä mermur) become singers (däbtära) and some will eventually become masters (märigéta).
 A student is considered ready when he has mastered the complicated genre of qené.
-It has been suggested by Monneret de Villard that liturgical dance, that always accompanies the music, has its origins in the Ancient Egyptian dance.
+It has been suggested by Ugo Monneret de Villard that liturgical dance, that always accompanies the music, has its origins in the Ancient Egyptian dance.

 Ethiopian Orthodox Christians form approximately 43.5% of the population of modern day Ethiopia.
 Ethiopian Church music remains tightly bounded within the communities and rarely attracts attention by outsiders.
 Ethiopian Christian music is largely sustained by communities of descent.